Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/effects.md

     - system.attribs.db.value
   - Armor:
     - system.attribs.armor.value
 - Derived attributes.
 Only the maximum value of those attributes should be modified.
 Those changes are applied after all other changes have been made.
-If that attibute is in auto mode, it will be recalculated with the previous characteristics changes before having it's value affected.
+If that attribute is in auto mode, it will be recalculated with the previous characteristics changes before having it's value affected.
   - Hit Points:
     - system.attribs.hp.max
   - Sanity: